Paperboy Prince: Music

 Prince received death threats while performing music as Minister of Fun at an anti-Trump art production by LaBeouf, Rönkkö & Turner at the Museum of the Moving Image in the days after President Trump's inauguration.

-In 2017 musician Azealia Banks established record label Chaos & Glory Recordings, with Prince as the first artist signed to produce music.
+In 2017, musician Azealia Banks established the record label Chaos & Glory Recordings, with Prince as the first artist signed to produce music.

 Personal life

-Prince is non-binary and prefers the pronouns they/them or the neopronouns God/Goddess.
+Prince is non-binary and uses the pronouns they/them/their or the neopronouns god/goddess.